 Enrolled in classes for this term?
 You’re at the right place.
 Follow the steps below to cancel your enrollment.
 Canceling your enrollment for the current term will remove all your WSU courses at all campuses.
 This will include all classes you may be taking concurrently on one or more WSU campuses and through WSU Online.

 Alternatives to Cancelling Enrollment

 If you are not certain about cancelling your entire semester for classes you are attending, here are some alternatives you may wish to consider:

-Incompletes – If the semester is close to completion and you believe that a little extra time to complete your courses or to make up tests would be of help, consider talking to one or more of your instructors about the possibility of receiving incompletes.
+Incompletes: If the semester is close to completion and you believe that a little extra time to complete your courses or to make up tests would be of help, consider talking to one or more of your instructors about the possibility of receiving incompletes.
 An Incomplete Grade Agreement is required for each course in which an Incomplete grade is posted.

 Tuition Adjustment Policy

-Students canceling their enrollment (sometimes referred to as “withdrawal from the university” may be entitled to an adjustment of tuition based on the tuition adjustments schedule.
-The policy for tuition adjustments is available at the following link – Tuition Adjustment Policy.
+Students cancelling their enrollment (sometimes referred to as “withdrawal from the university”) may be entitled to an adjustment of tuition based on the tuition adjustments schedule (see the Tuition Adjustment Policy).
 Note that the tuition adjustment policy may change as a result of revisions to governmental regulations.